 This course covers the proper administration of paracetamol and methoxyflurane to relieve pain.

-For the continued safety of staff and students in line with recent changes to Coronavirus restrictions, the following measures are in place:
+For the continued safety of staff and students in line with current COVID settings, the following measures are in place:

 For a limited time only, all First Aid training will come with access to our Infection Control eLearning course that participants can complete online in just 45 minutes.